Lyon Mountain Memorial United Methodist Church

 In the meantime, the picture below shows the dedication and hardiness of the people in Lyon Mountain.
 Rev and Mrs Stanton P. Allen of the Methodist Church traveling by hand-car from Standish to Lyon Mountain in 1892 — what a work-out that must have been on those trips back and forth!

-The current United Methodist Church was constructed around 1952 with assistance from Republic Steel, the main employer and owner of the hamlet.
+The current United Methodist Church was constructed around 1952 with assistance from Republic Steel, the main employer and owner of the hamlet at that time.

 This church building has served the congregation well; but now. it needs many upgrades to better serve residents with disabilities.
 Please consider making a donation to help bring this structure up-to-date; so that, it will continue to be functional long into the future — for community events and gatherings!!